NSM has adopted a set of protocols to best prepare the

 Learning from Home

-Our K-8th grade students are using the google classroom platform and have daily virtual meetings with their teachers.
+Our students who are not on campus, K-8th grade, are using the google classroom platform and have daily virtual meetings with their teachers.

 Businesses We Love

 Please support our New School community during these difficult times!

 “What the New School provides is a wonderful environment where children are able to become active learners.
 The added bonus is the level of respect they learn for their peers, their teachers and the environment.
 We couldn’t find that combination anywhere else.”